Adam Air Flight 172: Safety concerns

 The safety record of Adam Air was heavily criticised, especially in the aftermath of Flight 574.
 Pilots reported repeated and deliberate breaches of international safety regulations, with aircraft being flown in non-airworthy states for months at a time.
 They claimed that there had been such incidents as requests to sign documents to allow an aircraft to fly while not having the authority to and while knowing the plane to be not airworthy, flying a plane for several months with a damaged door handle, swapping parts between aircraft to avoid mandatory replacement deadlines, being ordered to fly aircraft after exceeding the take-off limit of five times per pilot per day, flying an aircraft with a damaged window, using spare parts from other aircraft to keep planes in the air, and the ignoring of pilots' requests not to take off due to unsafe aircraft.
 The Associated Press quoted one pilot as saying that "Every time you flew, you had to fight with the ground staff and the management about all the regulations you had to violate."
 They also claim that if pilots confronted their seniors in the airline, they were grounded or docked pay.

 Aftermath

 The Indonesian government announced plans immediately after the accident to ban jets over ten years of age for any commercial purpose.
 The age limit had been 35 years or 70,000 landings.
+As of 2016, the Indonesian Ministry of Transport was still discussing the problem of aging aircraft, proposing to ban the import of any commercial passenger aircraft over 10 years old and banning the operation of any aircraft over 30 years old.
 Indonesia also announced plans to reshuffle the Transportation Ministry in response to this incident, Flight 574 and the loss of the ferries MV Senopati Nusantara and MV Levina 1.
 Among those to be replaced were the directors of air and sea transports and the chairman of the National Committee for Transportation Safety.
 Indonesia also intended to introduce a new system of ranking airlines according to their safety record, with a level one ranking meaning the airline has no serious issues, a level two ranking meaning the airline must fix problems, and a level three rating forcing the airline to be shut down.